-In general, the length of an adult toothbrush is between 7 and 7.5 inches (17.8cm and 21.6cm) long.
-This includes the toothbrush head, which is between 1.25 and 1.5 inches (3.2cm and 3.8cm) long.
-In fact, the American Dental Association (ADA) recommends a toothbrush length of 1.25 inches.
-However, the length can differ depending on the brand, the type of toothbrush, and the intended user.
+The average length of an adult toothbrush is between 7 and 7.5 inches, or 17.8 cm and 21.6cm respectively.
+This includes the toothbrush head, which is between 1.25 and 1.5 inches (3.2 cm and 3.8 cm).
+In fact, American Dental Association (ADA) recommends a toothbrush length of 1.25 inches.

-In the rest of this article, we will explore the different components of a toothbrush and identify the typical length of the different types of toothbrush sold in the market.
+In the rest of this article, we will identify the different components of a toothbrush and understand the typical length of the different types of toothbrush sold.
+We will also attempt to uncover the thought and precision that goes into creating this essential tool for maintaining a healthy smile.

 Components of a ToothBrush